ArduPilot/ardupilot_wiki/common/source/docs/common-torqeedo.rst

 .. warning::

    If the motor connector method is used with non-torqeedo batteries, be sure to use batteries with built-in short circuit protection.
-During early development and testing of this interface we managed to burn out a motor which resulted in a short circuit within the motor.
-A short circuit especially with large batteries could lead to a fire and serious injury.
+During early development and testing of this interface, after applying large and rapid changes to the throttle and managed to cause a short circuit within the motor.
+A short circuit, especially with large batteries, could lead to a fire and serious injury.

 Below are pictures of the modified throttle extension cable and `Running Electronics <http://www.runele.com/>`__ RS483-to-TTL converter board